apache/qpid-proton/INSTALL.md

   - Python (www.python.org)
   - CMake (www.cmake.org)

-Additional packages are required for the language bindings
+Additional packages are required for the language bindings:

   - swig (www.swig.org)
-  - development headers and libraries for the language of choice
+  - Development headers and libraries for the language of choice

 Notes:

-  - be sure to install relevant Microsoft Service Packs and updates
+  - Be sure to install relevant Microsoft Service Packs and updates
   - python.exe, cmake.exe and swig.exe _must_ all be added to your PATH

-To generate the Visual Studio project files, from the directory where you found this README file:
+To generate the Visual Studio project files, from the directory where you found this `INSTALL.md` file:

     > mkdir build
     > cd build